 Where do you begin with Gal*Gun?
 Gal*Gun 2 is the fourth game in the series, with the original being a last-gen Japanese only title, Gal*Gun: Double Peace on PS4, Vita and Steam, and Gal*Gun VR on Steam (we need that one on PSVR).
-For the latest iteration, developer Inti Creates, has dropped the PS Vita version and opted for a PS4 and Switch simultaneous release instead – a decision which won’t impress a lot of fans of the last major game who wished to continue their adventure on their PS Vita.
-I guess the question is, can you see why the game has been out-right banned in Germany?
+For the latest iteration, developer Inti Creates, has dropped the PS Vita version and opted for a PS4 and Switch simultaneous release instead – a decision that won’t impress a lot of fans who wished to continue the adventure on their PS Vita.
+I guess the question is, can you see why the game has been outright banned in Germany?
 Spoiler – I’m surprised other regions didn’t have an issue with it!

 That being said, the game is meant as harmless fun so don’t take any of it seriously, but it does get pretty twisted.

 As soon as you put on the ‘goggles’ and grab the gun, an angel called Risu appears and explains that she is from the AR Co.
 (Angel Ring Company) in Heaven, and you’re a ‘winner’ of sorts.
-She has been sent to Earth to find yourself to don the headset and weapon in order to deliver euphoria to the schoolgirls by shooting them with your “Pheromone Shot” weapon.
-The demon-possessed girls are attracted to you due to the lynx-effect coming from your new heavenly equipment which causes all young girls to go crazy for you.
-They will instantly run towards you trying to get their senpai to notice them whilst knocking you over and trying to kiss you.
+She has been sent to Earth to find you and request you to don the headset and weapon in order to deliver euphoria to the schoolgirls by shooting them with your “Pheromone Shot” weapon.
+The demon-possessed girls are attracted to you due to the lynx effect coming from your new heavenly equipment which causes all young girls to go crazy for you.
+They will instantly run towards you, trying to get their senpai to notice them, whilst knocking you over and trying to kiss you.

 If you aim and hit their sweet spot, then you can land an “Ecstasy Shot” which will instantly knock them off their feet and make them fall and unable to move – otherwise you can just shoot them over and over until they get overloaded with ‘happiness’ and also fall to the ground.
 A new mechanic in this game is the ability to also suck in smaller chibi-like demons once you have removed them from the schoolgirls (which I’ll talk about later) and you can also strip the girls of their clothes which does the same thing and works kind of like Akiba’S Trip.

-The game has a few different modes to play through, different endings, an NG+ mode, simple dates, a quite long story, and some friendship/relationship building moments.
+The game has a few different modes to play through, different endings, an NG+ mode, simple dates, a long story, and some friendship/relationship-building moments.
 There seems to be a lot to do but you are once again given a timer which I’ll touch on below.
-The missions are all similar, with a few exceptions, and some things are a bit tedious and annoying with the game, but overall, it’s a fun little game which I’m sure will cause a few ‘concerned’ articles over the next few weeks – especially considering this title is available with no censor on the switch.
+The missions are all similar, with a few exceptions, and some things are a bit tedious and annoying with the game, but overall, it’s a fun little game that I’m sure will cause a few ‘concerned’ articles over the next few weeks – especially considering this title is available with no censorship on the switch.

 To begin with, the controls are pretty poor – and I understand why now.
 I had a sneaky suspicion the game is supposed to be a PSVR or PC VR game from the first moment I started playing.
-The movement is slow and hard to be precise with the controller – even though Double Peace was great, there is a button to rotate by 90-degree angles, and the guy wears a PSVR headset in the game.
+The movement is slow and hard to be precise with the controller – there is a button to rotate by 90-degree angles and the guy wears a PSVR headset in the game, almost screaming that this should have been in VR.
 After doing research for the review, I saw the PC game, Gal*Gun VR, which came out last year – a game I had no idea existed.
-Within that game you have the same locations as Gal*Gun 2, the same weapons, the same characters and it even looks like the same missions – only according to reviews, it’s just a bunch of missions with no story.
+Within that game, you have the same locations as Gal*Gun 2, the same weapons, the same characters, and it even looks like the same missions – only according to reviews, it’s just a bunch of missions with no story.

 So, disregarding the aiming above, everything else is fine – it’s technically a static/on-rails shooter, if you’ve not played the original, where your character stands still and must fend off these horny schoolgirls as they try and sexually harass you (pretty much what’s happening, not going to lie).
 Once you have dealt with the waves of girls, you are shown a ‘ghost’ of your character, shoot that and you will warp to the next waypoint.
 Within Gal*Gun 2, there are times where you have multiple ‘ghosts’ to pick from, thus making the levels different each time should you opt for another path.